NimbleArchitect/kubectl-ice/README.md

   -o, --output string                  Output format, currently csv, list, json and yaml are supported
       --select string                  Filters pods based on their spec field, comma seperated list of FIELD OP VALUE, where OP can be one of ==, = and !=
   -l, --selector string                Selector (label query) to filter on
+      --show-namespace                 Shows a column containing the pods namespace name for each container
 ```
 select subcommands also support the following flags
 ```